Valneva Reports Full Year 2022 Results and Provides Corporate Updates

 |346.7

-Saint-Herblain (France), March 23, 2023 – Valneva SE VALNVLA a specialty vaccine company, today reported its consolidated financial results for the year ending December 31, 20224 and provided corporate updates.
+Saint-Herblain (France), March 23, 2023 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA) a specialty vaccine company, today reported its consolidated financial results for the year ending December 31, 20224 and provided corporate updates.

 Valneva will provide a live webcast of its full-year 2022 results conference call beginning